andornaut/statezero/README.md

 npm install statezero --save
 ```

-Statezero is packaged using the [Universal Module Definition](https://github.com/umdjs/umd) pattern, so it can be loaded
-in various environments:
+Statezero is packaged as both ESM and UMD bundles, so it can be loaded in various environments:

 ### Browser Global